Miller Indices

-In this lecture, we are going to learn about the Miller Indices, the definition of it, the Procedure for finding Miller Indices, and some important features of Miller Indices of crystal plane.
+In this lecture, we are going to learn about the Miller Indices, their definition, the Procedure for finding Miller Indices, and some important features of Miller Indices of crystal plane.
 So let’s start with the introduction of Miller Indices.

 Introduction of Miller Indices

 In a crystal, there exists direction and planes which contain a large concentration of atoms.
 Therefore it is necessary to locate these directions and planes for a crystal to analyze.
-The problem is that, hoe to identify the direction and to designate ( to choose) a plane in a crystal.
+The problem is how to identify the direction and to designate ( to choose) a plane in a crystal.

 Here, let us discuss briefly the method of designating a plane in crystal.
 This method was suggested by Miller.

 Miller introduces a set of three numbers to designate a plane in a crystal.
-This set of three numbers in known as Miller indices of the concerned plane.
+This set of three numbers is known as the Miller indices of the concerned plane.

 Procedure for Finding Miller Indices